Coverage for local_installation/dynasor/post_processing/neutron_scattering_lengths.py: 100%

 10class NeutronScatteringLengths(Weights):

-11 """A class for generating sample weights corresponding to neutron scattering lengths.
+11 """This class provides sample weights corresponding to neutron scattering lengths.

 12 By default, the coherent and incoherent scattering lengths are weighted by the natural